-The Vice-Chancellor's Award for Early Career Academic Teaching celebrates the University's outstanding early career teachers.
-Teaching awards give recognition to teachers acclaimed for their teaching practice, who have demonstrated outstanding teaching outcomes and who have made a significant and consistent contribution to enhancing the quality of learning and teaching at UTAS.
+The Vice-Chancellor's Award for Teaching Excellence (Early Career) celebrates the University's outstanding early career teachers.
+Teaching awards give recognition to individual teachers acclaimed for their teaching practice, who have demonstrated outstanding teaching outcomes and who have made a significant and consistent contribution to enhancing the quality of learning and teaching at the University of Tasmania.

-Winners of the VC's Award for Early Career Academic Teaching will receive $5,000.
+Winners of the VC's Award for Teaching Excellence (Early Career) will receive $5,000.
 One Award will be offered each year.

 - All members of academic staff with a maximum of seven years teaching experience in a higher education setting